5 Ways to Stop Your Dog from Chasing Lights and Reflections

 1. Understand Why They’re Chasing

-Dog chasing lights
+Dog chasing light reflection indoors

 2. Make Sure They Get Enough Exercise